montoyo/mcef/native/README.txt

-- Replace JCEF's native files by these before compiling.
+- Used JCEF commit: 13ae2d6074bc00a31888fb752dd45f9cf254725d
+- Patch the corresponding files
-- Do not forget to remove the JAWT.lib from the linkers options.
+- Do not forget to remove the JAWT.lib from the linkers options